 In less than a week they were comfortably situated in the next house.
 Sabra was cheerful, and did all she could to make her brothers enjoy themselves while they remained with them.
-Samuel had some business: transaction with Deacon Varson: he told the deacon that Theodore was a minister's son, and a member of the church: that his sister was a good singer, had lately experienced religion, and would be a useful member in the church; she was a good singer, and had been a great assistance to the choir.
-The deacon called upon: them, and appeared quite friendly.
-Through his instrumentality they united with the same church to which he belonged.
-This conclusion pleased Samuel, who often had conversation with the rich deacon.
-He informed the deacon that his sister was a fine girl; finally said he: "she was only brought up as an adopted daughter, in my father's family."
-This, of course, made him. appear of a little more consequence.
-Sabra did not know, at that time, that he had taken pains to say this to the deacon.
+Samuel had some business transaction with Dea.
+Vanson, Deacon of the Baptist church.
+He told the Deacon that the company he had with him were Baptists; that Theodore was a Baptist minister's son, and a member of the church; that his sister had lately experienced religion, and had been baptised by immersion; that she would be a useful member in the church; she was a good singer, and had been a great assistance to the choir.
+The Deacon called upon them, and appeared quite friendly.
+This opened the way for them to attend that church.
+Sabra had hoped that they might attend the Methodist.
+She concluded that if Theodore was not willing to go with her to the Methodist, she would unite with the Baptist church with him.
+She had a long talk with him; told him her objection to close communion.
+She afterward joined the Baptist with him; they made this decision before Jason and Samuel left.
+This conclusion pleased Samuel, who often had conversation with the rich Deacon.
+He informed the Deacon that his sister was a fine girl; finally said he: "She was only brought up as an adopted daughter, in my father's family."
+This, of course, made him appear of a little more consequence.
+Sabra did not know, at that time, that he had taken pains to say this to the Deacon.
 They got their business started, and then were preparing to leave.
+Mr.

-Mr. Judson said to them that he would be a father to their sister, and that she might always feel at home in his house.
+Judson said to them that he would be a father to their sister, and that she might always feel at home in his house.
 This was very kind, and it rejoiced Jason greatly; he said it would be cheering to his mother to hear of their kindness.
 We will here remark that Mr. Judson always kept his promise; a father could not have treated her more kindly.

 The day they were to leave, Samuel spoke to Sabra upon the subject of religion.
-He told her that his mind was deeply impressed with his need of a Saviour, that he did not leave her alone without a Saviour, and no hope.
+He told her that his mind was deeply impressed with his need of a Saviour; that he did not leave her alone without a Saviour, and no hope.
 She endeavored to tell him how to become a Christian.
-She felt happy to hear him express his feelings, and made it a subject of prayer, after he was gone.
-He told her that he should miss her if he should be sick.
+She felt happy to hear him express these feelings, and made it a subject of prayer, after he was He told her that he should miss her if gone. he should be sick.
 Poor man! he did not think of another who would miss her more, and whose grey hairs would go in sorrow to the grave.
 Alas! that the love of gain should ever blind a child to the welfare of an indulgent parent.
 Sorrow often encompasses the tomb of parent and child, when this is the case.
 That others may not do the like!